How To Identify and Control

 Astonishingly yes it does!

-• Aristotle wrote about this
+• Aristotle wrote about honey fungus glowing in the dark

 How High?